kierans/node-inflating-transform/README.md

 should defer calling the callback passed to the `_transform` method until after they have pushed everything they can so far.

+To accommodate streams that need to push final chunks of data when flushed, the class provides a default implementation of `_flush`.
+The method will use a generator method `*_burst` to generate additional chunks of data to be pushed to the Readable stream.
+The default implementation of `*_burst` simply yields `null`.
+Subclasses may override `*_burst`, or provide it via the constructor option `burst`.

 [1]: https://nodejs.org/docs/latest-v18.x/api/stream.html#readablepushchunk-encoding
 [2]: https://nodejs.org/docs/latest-v18.x/api/stream.html#readable_readsize
 [3]: https://nodejs.org/docs/latest-v18.x/api/stream.html#transform_transformchunk-encoding-callback